Sectorial covers over fanifolds

-In this paper, we give a Weinstein sectorial cover of the stopped Weinstein sector associated with a fanifold introduced in \cite{GS1} by Gammage--Shende to discuss HMS for more general spaces than toric stacks.
+In this paper, we give a Weinstein sectorial cover of the stopped Weinstein sector $\widetilde{\bfW}(\Phi)$ associated with a fanifold $\Phi$.
+A fanifold is introduced in \cite{GS1} by Gammage--Shende to discuss HMS for more general spaces than toric stacks on the $B$-side.
 It is a stratified space obtained by gluing rational polyhedral fans of cones, which provides the organizing topological and discrete data for HMS at large volume.
-To a fanifold $\Phi$ they associated an algebraic space $\bfT(\Phi)$ obtained as the gluing of the toric varieties $T_\Sigma$ associated with the fans $\Sigma$.
-Based on an idea from SYZ fibrations, they constructed its mirror $\widetilde{\bfW}(\Phi)$ by inductive Weinstein handle attachements.
-The guiding principle behind their construction of the stopped Weinstein sector $\widetilde{\bfW}(\Phi)$ was that the FLTZ Lagrangians $\bL(\Sigma)$ and the projections $\bL(\Sigma) \to \Sigma$ should glue to yield its relative skeleton $\widetilde{\bL}(\Phi)$ and a map $\pi \colon \widetilde{\bL}(\Phi) \to \Phi$.
+To $\Phi$ they associated an algebraic space $\bfT(\Phi)$ obtained as the gluing of the toric varieties $T_\Sigma$ for the fans $\Sigma$.
+Based on an idea from SYZ fibrations, they constructed its mirror $\widetilde{\bfW}(\Phi)$ by inductive Weinstein handle attachments.